brockn/hdfs-nfs-proxy/src/main/resources/README.txt

         Below, /usr/lib/hadoop/conf, is the path to my *-site.xml files.
 Note that the daemon should be started as the user running hdfs, typically hadoop or hdfs.

-        CHD3u2 (as user hdfs or hadoop):

-        $ ./start-nfs-server.sh /usr/lib/hadoop/conf snapshots/hadoop-nfs-proxy-0.8-SNAPSHOT-0.20.2-cdh3u2-with-deps-*.jar

-        Apache Hadoop 1.0.0 (as user hadoop):
+        To run the server on port 2049:

-        $ ./start-nfs-server.sh /usr/lib/hadoop/conf snapshots/hadoop-nfs-proxy-0.8-SNAPSHOT-1.0.0-with-deps-*.jar
+        $ ./start-nfs-server.sh /usr/lib/hadoop/conf 2049

 1. Mount hdfs

         $ sudo mount /mnt/hdfs

-1. You should now be able to access HDFS.
-Note: The script ./start-nfs-client-tests.sh runs basic tests.
+1. You should now be able to access HDFS via ls -la /mnt/hdfs

 # FAQ

-* I am running an NFS Server on port 2049, how can I configure this to use another port?
+* I am running an NFS Server on port 2049, how can I configure this to use another port, say 2050?

-         1) Change 2049 in start-nfs-server.sh to say 2050
+         1) Change your start command to: ./start-nfs-server.sh /usr/lib/hadoop/conf 2050
          2) Add port=2050 to the mount options

 * What is this good for? or Can I replace my expensive NAS?